glailton/ExpandableTextView/README.md

 - Setting the ellipsized text via xml.
 - Setting the collapsed text via xml.
 - Setting if the text starts expanded or collapsed.
+- Setting if the expandable type is layout or popup

 ## Documentation
 //TODO